Alex-Costea/Wiles/docs/tutorial.md

 ### Type Safety and Flexibility

-Note that even when the identifier represents a variable, its type can't be changed once it’s set.
+Note that even when the identifier represents a variable, its type can't be changed once it's set.
 For example, this won't compile:

 ```wiles